Rephidock/Rephidock.GeneralUtilities/README.nuget.md

 ### Arbitrary Base Representation

-Uses `RadixMath` to perform operations with digits with arbitrary base, represented as arrays of digit values:
+Use `RadixMath` to perform operations with digits with arbitrary base, represented as arrays of digit values:

 | Method                        | Summary                                          |
 | ----------------------------- | ------------------------------------------------ |